Glitchy-Tozier/Revolve-keyboard-layout/README.md

 ## 1. Calculating the cost

-(the rest of the text is not yet translated from German to English)
+(The remaining text was not yet translated into English)

 ### 1.1.
 Buchstaben (1-Gramme)